Home

 It is important to point out that the calculations that appear on this website are adapted to secondary school level, and in most cases, although they may be useful, they are simply approximations of the correct results.

-We also present below the most recent news on particle physics produced at CERN.
+We also present below some of the most recent news items (which we believe to be relevant to the purpose of our website) that feature CERN, and the LHC in particular.
 In the News section section you will find news from previous years.

 This Website has received the permissión of CERN to use informations, data, texts and images from CERN websites.
 The use on this Website of the various materials from publications produced by CERN is strictly in accordance with CERN's terms of use.